Drake's core library has 3 big parts:

 Drake incorporates famous and useful optimization tools, for example, Gurobi, SNOPT, IPOPT, SCS, MOSEK.
 These tools help to solve mathematical problems in robotics, such as motion planning and control.

-Multibody means multiple rigid bodies connected in a tree structure.
+Multibody means multiple rigid bodies connected in an articulated structure.
 The root

 diagramthat contains a unique